tsduck/tsduck/src/libtsduck/vatek/README.md

-When building TSDuck, it is possible to disable Vatek support and remove the dependency to the Vatek library using `make NOVATEK=1` on Linux and macOS, or defining the environment variable TS_NO_VATEK to any non-empty value on Windows.
+When building TSDuck, it is possible to disable Vatek support and remove the dependency to the Vatek library using `make NOVATEK=1` on Linux and macOS, or defining the environment variable `TS_NO_VATEK` to any non-empty value on Windows.

 Since, on some operating systems, the Vatek library is statically linked inside the TSDuck shared library, all Vatek-related code for `tsvatek` and the `vatek` plugin is built inside the TSDuck shared library.
 The `tsvatek` command just calls a C++ class named `ts::VatekControl` which is inside the TSDuck shared library.
+The `vatek` plugin is located inside the TSDuck library and not a separated shared library (there are a dozen plugins in that case for various technical reasons).

 When Vatek support is disabled, `tsvatek` and the `vatek` plugins are not built, not installed and not present in the binary package.

-Even when Vatek support is disabled, the Vatek-related C++ classes exist in the TSDuck shared library so that applications using these classes cab be built.
-However, any operation will fail with an error message.

 See also:
 - https://github.com/VisionAdvanceTechnologyInc/vatek_sdk_2